CarbonX™ CFR-PEEK Carbon Fiber Reinforced PEEK 3D Filament

 - Bed Prep: Ultem® PEI tape or sheet

-- Warning: PEEK has a tendency to stick to metal (PEEK loves metal).
-So make sure to purge out your extruder before it cools down or you run the risk permanent clogs.
+- Please note - PEEK has a tendency to stick to metal (PEEK loves metal).
+Please make sure to purge out your extruder before it cools down or you run the risk permanent clogs.
 Seriously - we know this first hand.